cjanowski/cli-locate/README.md

 3. Marks your location with a red dot (●) on the globe
 4. Displays coordinate grid points for reference

-Note: Location accuracy depends on your IP address and may not be precise for mobile networks or VPNs.
+Note: Location accuracy depends on your IP address(local machine) and may not be precise for mobile networks or VPNs.